WallarooLabs/wally/book/core-concepts/decoders-and-encoders.md

 # Decoders and Encoders

 Earlier, we spoke of [sources and sinks](core-concepts.md) and the role they play in Wallaroo.
 In this section we are going to dive more into how you work with sources and sinks.
-We'll be covering to key concepts: `Decoder`s and `Encoder`s.
+We'll be covering two key concepts: `Decoder`s and `Encoder`s.
 Our examples will focus on TCP sources and sinks but the same  principles apply to any other type of source or sink.

 ## Reviewing our terms